squid-cache/squid-cache.github.io/Features/DynamicSslCert.rst

  * '''Goal''': Reduce the number of "certificate mismatch" browser warnings when impersonating a site using the [[Features/SslBump|SslBump]] feature

- * '''Status''': primary development phases completed; waiting for sponsor payment to release the code
+ * '''Status''': primary development phases completed; working on trunk submission

- * '''ETA''': Unknown
+ * '''ETA''': January 2010

  * '''Version''': v3.2